fridgebuzz/hexagonal-service-example/README.md

 To run the resulting service locally, use:

-`java -Dparking.rate.location="<location-of-startup-rates>.json" "-jar <path-to-jar-file>/<jar-file-name>.jar`
+`java -Dparking.rate.location=<location-of-startup-rates>.json -jar <path-to-jar-file>/<jar-file-name>.jar`

 For example, if running from the project directory:

-`java -Dparking.rate.location="src/main/resources/rates.json" -jar target/parking-service-1.0.0.jar`
+`java -Dparking.rate.location=src/main/resources/rates.json -jar target/parking-service-1.0.0.jar`

 If no location is provided for an initial file of rates, it will be loaded from `src/main/resources/rates.json` if possible.